Beatriz Rojkés de Alperovich: Career

 She became a partner in her father-in-law's auto dealership, León Alperovich de Tucumán S.A., in 1997, and by 2010 controlled 98% of the firm (one of Tucumán's largest Ford and Volkswagen distributors).
 Following the election of her husband as Governor of Tucumán, she was elected in 2005 to the Argentine Chamber of Deputies on the Front for Victory ticket (the majority, center-left Justicialist Party faction then headed by President Néstor Kirchner).
 She introduced numerous bills advancing children's rights, women's rights and nutrition, among other issues.

 She was elected to the Senate in 2009.
 Her stake in the Rojkés and Alperovich family businesses made her the wealthiest woman in the Senate by 2010, and the fourth-wealthiest overall.
 She was named to the Senate committees on Constitutional Affairs, Labor, Health, Ombudsmanship, and Bermejo River works.

 In early 2010, the opposition was able to transfer Rojkés de Alperovich's position on the Congressional Bicameral Committee to an opposition politician, Luis Juez.
 The government protested.
 On April 29, 2010, the Appeals Court confirmed Rojkés's reinstatement on the committee.
 She said that “We will be able to work normally from now on.”

 Rojkés was elected Provisional President of the Senate on November 30, 2011.
 Married to one of the few Jews in Argentina to be elected governor, she herself made history by becoming both the first Jew and the first woman to hold this key post.
 Rojkés promised the President her “loyalty.”
 In a radio interview, Rojkés de Alperovich said that she “fully supports the political system” of the Kirchner government and that she was “proud” to have been selected for the position.
 The Provisional President of the Senate is second in the line of succession to the Presidency in Argentina.

 Speculation mounted in the days leading to the second inaugural of President Cristina Fernández de Kirchner that Senator Alperovich might be asked to administer the Oath of Office in lieu of Vice President Julio Cobos, who had been distanced from the rest of the administration since his surprise tie-breaking vote in 2008 against an export tax increase supported by the president.
 President Fernández de Kirchner ultimately opted to take the oath independently, as did Vice President Amado Boudou.

 In June 2013, Cristina Kirchner criticized opposition politicians for failing to come up with new ideas so as to make possible “a healthy democratic debate.”
 When she made the remarks, she was flanked by Alperovich and Rojkés, whom the Buenos Aires Herald described as “two staunch supporters of her administration.”
-In February 2014, it was announced that Rojkés de Alperovich would be replaced as provisional leader of the Senate by Zamora.
+In February 2014, it was announced that Rojkés de Alperovich would be replaced as provisional leader of the Senate by Gerardo Zamora.